cxcscmu/large-scale-embeddings/README.md

 `cd tevatron`
 `pip install -e .`

-Create a local.env file where you set the following environment variable:
+On the root folder, create a local.env file where you set the following environment variable:

 `HF_HOME=...`